TeaCrine® (Theacrine)

 Frequently asked questions about TeaCrine® (Theacrine)

-Reported potential side effects may include: Generally well tolerated at doses up to 300 mg/day in human trials Mild nausea or GI discomfort in some users at higher doses Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+For most healthy adults, TeaCrine is well tolerated at studied doses.
+Reported effects can include: Generally well tolerated at doses up to 300 mg/day in human trials Mild nausea or GI discomfort in some users at higher doses It may also interact with some medications.
+TeaCrine is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Caffeine — synergistic; reduces effective TeaCrine dose needed; monitor total stimulant load MAO inhibitors — theacrine's dopaminergic activity may interact; avoid concurrent use Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Caffeine — synergistic; reduces effective TeaCrine dose needed; monitor total stimulant load MAO inhibitors — theacrine's dopaminergic activity may interact; avoid concurrent use If you take prescription medication, check with a pharmacist or doctor before using it.